Createdd/Writing/articles/UserStoriesHowTo.md

 [<img src="https://images.unsplash.com/3/doctype-hi-res.jpg?dpr=2&auto=format&fit=crop&w=767&h=515&q=80&cs=tinysrgb&crop=" alt="https://unsplash.com/photos/xII7efH1G6o">](https://unsplash.com/photos/nJdwUHmaY8A) https://unsplash.com/photos/nJdwUHmaY8A

 User stories are the connection between users and developers.
 They close the gap between human understanding and engineering.
+There are many articles on how to write User Stories, but none of them gave a useable practical guide.
+Therefore, I try to create my own.

 ## 📄 Table of contents